MRGilak/moonwalk/_notes/Control/Adaptive Control/MFAC/A Novel Data-Driven Control Approach for a Class of Discrete-Time Nonlinear Systems.md

 layout: note
 title: "A Novel Data-Driven Control Approach for a Class of Discrete-Time Nonlinear Systems"
 date: 2025-07-20
-excerpt: "By introducing a novel constant and making two simple assumptions, a complex nonlinear system can be transformed into a linearizable form, enabling adaptive control with surprising simplicity.
-This breakthrough approach has far-reaching imp"
+excerpt: "This paper presents a novel data-driven control approach for discrete-time nonlinear systems, introducing a constant control input length constant of linearization and an equivalent PFDL description"
 ---

 #AdaptiveControl #MFAC #IEEE #IEEE2011